Madhurya-1997/food-order-notes-ui/README.md

 ## They want to replace the sticky notes with something more user friendly for the customers and that would expand their business.

 ## This is the frontend code for the application.
-Refer the REST API from <a href='https://github.com/Madhurya-1997/food-order-notes-api'>here</a>
+Refer the REST API <a href='https://github.com/Madhurya-1997/food-order-notes-api'>here</a>